If you wear them, you'll have heard of SO many different names for the parts of glasses.

 In sports such as cycling or sailing, paddle temples are actually preferable as they're less likely to interfere with safety helmet straps.

-Example of a regular or "saddle" bridge on our E-BLU reading glasses frame.
+Example of a regular or "saddle" bridge on a reading glasses frame.

 Also called a saddle bridge, regular bridges are U-shaped and are simple and continuous in their form.